abilian/smo-monorepo/README.md

 #### Configuration

 The web app uses environment variables for configuration, typically loaded from a `.env` file.
-You can create a `config/flask.env` file within the `smo-web-connexion` directory to configure the database connection, Karmada path, etc.
+You can create a `config/flask.env` file within the `smo-web` directory to configure the database connection, Karmada path, etc.

 #### Running Locally for Development